slohmes/tiny-node-browser/README.md

 `npm install`

 ##### Run
-Run with `npm run start` and follow the command line prompts.
+Run with `npm run start` and enter a full url at the command prompt.

 ##### Test
 `npm run test`